STANFORD-O’CONNOR FMRP JUSTICE EQUITY, DIVERSITY and INCLUSION VISION:

 We are committed to fostering a welcoming training environment where BIPOC (Black, Indigenous, and people of color) residents and all residents succeed and thrive.
 We are also committed to providing outstanding medical care to the patients in our Federally Qualified Health Center (FQHC) clinic, public community hospital, and all sites where we provide medical care.
 As family medicine physicians it is our responsibility to use our positions of privilege to augment the voices of the vulnerable and marginalized in our society.
 Our multi-pronged approach includes but is not limited to:

-Establishment of a Health Equity Scholarly Track (JEDI 2.0) for interested residents to become clinical change agents, ethical community partners, and reflective anti-racism practitioners through structured mentorship, community engagement, and project-based learning.
+• Health Equity Scholarly Pathway (JEDI 2.0): A dedicated pathway for residents interested in developing skills to become clinical change agents, ethical community partners, and reflective anti-racism practitioners through structured mentorship, community engagement, and project-based learning.

-Partnerships with key community organizations in San Jose including Sacred Heart Community Service, Next Door Solutions for Intimate Partner Violence, and the QCorner, enabling us to connect our clinic patients with tailored community resources;
+• Community Partnerships: Collaboration with local organizations such as Sacred Heart Community Service, Next Door Solutions for Domestic Violence, and Q Corner to connect patients with culturally responsive resources.

-Opportunity to join the Stanford Medicine LEAD Program, a 10-month longitudinal leadership program for residents and fellows across Stanford GME to develop leadership and scholarship skills in addressing issues related to diversity, equity, and inclusion (DEI) and to improve the culture of medicine;
+• Leadership Development: Opportunities to participate in programs such as the Stanford Medicine LEAD Program, a 10-month longitudinal leadership program for residents and fellows across Stanford GME to develop leadership and scholarship skills in addressing issues related to diversity, equity, and inclusion (DEI) and to improve the culture of medicine.

 All are welcome.